 Prior Authorization - Approval in advance to get services or certain drugs that may or may not be on our formulary.
-Some in-network medical services are covered only if your doctor or other network provider gets "prior authorization" from our plan.
-Covered services that need prior authorization are marked in the Covered Medical and Hospital Benefits Chart in the Summary of
+In the network portion of a PPO, some in-network medical services are covered only if your doctor or other network provider gets "prior authorization" from our plan.
+In a PPO, you do not need prior authorization to obtain out-of-network services.
+However, you may want to check with the plan before obtaining services from out-of-network providers to confirm that the service is covered by your plan and what your cost sharing responsibility is.
+Covered services that need prior authorization are marked in the Covered Medical and Hospital Benefits Chart in the Summary of Benefits.

-Benefits.
 Some drugs are covered only if your doctor or other network provider gets "prior authorization" from us.
 Covered drugs that need prior authorization are marked in the formulary.